cano32/cano32.github.io/_writeups/2024-GreyCTF/PatternEnigmaMatrix.markdown

 - Input "aaa"
   ![img](./2024-GreyCTF/PatternEnigmaMatrix/pem-2.png){: width="100%" }<br /><br />

-From the program output, we know we have to pass 11 cases.
+From the program output, we know we have to pass 11 cases.<br /><br />

 ### IDA
 Upon opening the file in IDA, there was already a problem loading it in graph form.